csndl-iitd/ecf-exp2-notif-mmn/README.md

 # Protocol

 ## Before the experiment
-1. Book an experiment slot lab based on subject availablity.
+1. Book an experiment slot in lab based on subject availablity.
 2. Ask subject to come with clean(shampoo) and dry hair (if possible to small hair).Also ask subject to have a sufficient sleep.
 Do not put oil, conditioner,cream or gel in hair.
 3. Make sure EEG and Emotibit batteries are charged.
 4. Emotibit set up is done.